Make-School-Courses/DS-2.1-Machine-Learning/Lessons/LinearRegression.md

 # Linear Regression

+## Learning Objectives (Competencies)
+By the end of this lesson, students will be able to:
+- What is linear Regression
+- How they can use linear regression for predicting: house price, stock market price, temperature forecast
+- Tell how well a regression model works

 ## What is linear regression and what is its application?
 (5 min)

 - In regression, we are interested in predicting a scalar-valued target, such as the price of a stock.